 Fortunately, we've had a variety of jobs over the years with this type of need.
 Whether for automated industrial uses, simulation, or something in between, we can install one (or more) additional slide axes to your Hexapod.
 We've utilized both ballscrew and rack-and-pinion styles for accurate solutions, a winch for powered assistance, or simply a track for manual movement.
 If you need your slide to be accurately controlled as part of the application process, or simply to move the machine between required locations -- we've got you covered.

-As shown in the slide of pictures above, a slide axis can be applied to any system.
-It allowed our Hexapod to reach anywhere within its frame in a process to refurbish train axels at Strato.
+As shown in both the picture slides above and video below, a slide axis can be applied to any of our systems.
+It allowed our Hexapod to reach anywhere within its frame in a process to refurbish train axels for the rail industry.
 We've created a slide small enough to accommodate the P1000 Hexapod, and even applied it to our R-Series Rotopods on occasion.
 We're ready to work with you for whatever your custom application may require.